Situation regarding former treatment plant in Hoogkerk - update 17 January

 Why does this location need to be evacuated?

 From the outset, we have made it clear that this situation cannot continue.
 The current group of users has been kept informed of every step in the process of preparing for demolition.
 Preparing for demolition takes time.
 The necessary investigations, including a nature assessment, have been carried out to rule out the presence of (among other things) protected bats.
 An asbestos inventory has been carried out for the former industrial building.
 In addition, a procedure has been followed to find a party that can carry out the demolition.
 These processes and associated procedures take months to complete.
-The water board would have preferred to proceed with demolition earlier.
+The water authority preferred to proceed with demolition earlier.
 Nevertheless, the message to terminate the agreement in the foreseeable future does not come as a surprise to the users.
 This has been communicated to them in writing, by email, and in person.

 The demolition has been delayed for years.
 Why the rush now?